1newstar/OracleScripts/Docs/sources/ToadTraceFileBrowser.rst

     **Note**: The object IDs here are all -1.
 This simply means that there are no specific objects involved in these waits.

-You may be aware that when you run any DDL statement, create, drop, alter etc, then Oracle will execute a ``COMMIT`` which will commit all your current uncommitted transactions - this is why you never ever mix DDL and DML in the same script - once you've done the DDL, any DML is committed and cannot be rolled back.
+You may be aware that when you run any DDL statement, create, drop, alter etc, then Oracle will execute a ``COMMIT`` which will commit all your current uncommitted transactions - this is why you never ever mix DDL and DML in the same script - once you've done the DDL, any DML is ``COMMIT``ed and cannot be rolled back.

 Filter Out the Dross
 --------------------